percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 {#dtls-srtp-extensions}

-This document defines a new TLS negotiated extension `supported_ekt_ciphers` and a new TLS handshake message type `ekt_key`.
+This document defines a new TLS negotiated extension supported\_ekt\_ciphers and a new TLS handshake message type ekt\_key.
 The extension negotiates the cipher to be used in encrypting and decrypting EKTCiphertext values, and the handshake message carries the corresponding key.